-The Bank made a profit after tax of N2.1 billion for the year ended 31 December 2020.
-(2019: profit after tax N3.38billion).
-As at that date, the Bank's total liabilities exceeded its total assets by N275 billion (2019: N279billion) and the capital adequacy stood at -101.29% (2019: -200.8%).
+The Bank made a profit after tax of N3.1 billion for the year ended 31 December 2021.
+(2020: profit after tax N2.1 billion).
+As at that date, the Bank's total liabilities exceeded its total assets by N276 billion (2020: N275 billion) and the capital adequacy stood at -86.18% (2020: -101.29%).
 The Bank therefore did not meet the minimum capital requirement and the CAR as stipulated by the Central Bank of Nigeria (CBN) for a Bank with a National banking license which is 10%.
-The directors acknowledge that uncertainty remains over the timing of the recapitalisation of the Bank.
+The directors acknowledge that material uncertainty remains over the timing of the recapitalisation of the Bank.
 However, the Directors has reached an advanced stage with both local and multinational investors in the fund mobilisation for the Bank.